Website Refresh for

 - What services does the library offer?

 Based on these insights, I developed three user personas to guide the design process.
-This approach helped refine the website’s structure, ensuring that the platform not only supports library services but also aligns wit the real needs of its users.
+This approach helped refine the website’s structure, ensuring that the platform not only supports library services but also aligns with the real needs of its users.